zerlok/pyditor-0.1.0/README.md

 * It's better!
 * It's new

-In developments since 07 aug 2014
+In development since 07 aug 2014